An Interview with a Forensic Anthropologist

 Forensic Anthropology is the application of biological/physical anthropology applied to the medicolegal aspect of investigations.

-As the director, Toffolo will lead four forensic science master’s degree concentrations and five graduate certificate programs.
-She will advise students in the program, teach graduate courses and serve as the point of contact for administrative, admissions and program policy needs.
-Toffolo brings a wealth of forensic science experience…
+As the director, Toffolo leads four forensic science master’s degree concentrations and six graduate certificate programs.
+She advises students in the program, teaches graduate courses and serves as the point of contact for administrative, admissions and program policy needs.
+Toffolo brings a wealth of forensic science experience and knowledge…

 The Forensic Science program said goodbye to two of its founders and original faculty members, Ian Tebbett, Ph.D., and Donna Wielbo, Ph.D.
 Both of them were early adopters of online education, who saw its potential to advance the careers of working forensic scientists and other professionals.